Baths of Caracalla: Late antiquity

 The baths were fully functional in the 5th century when they were referred to as one of the seven wonders of Rome.
 Olympiodorus of Thebes mentions a capacity of 1,600.
 This is interpreted to refer to the maximum number of simultaneous visitors, as the daily capacity is thought to have been 6,000 to 8,000 bathers.

 The baths remained in use until the 6th century.
-In the mid-4th century a Christian pilgrimage site came into being, known as the titulus Fasciolae, close to the baths near the Church of Santi Nereo e Achilleo.
+In the mid-4th century, a Christian pilgrimage site came into being, known as the titulus Fasciolae, close to the baths near the Church of Santi Nereo e Achilleo.
 The baths thus became useful to pilgrims and the Church community for their water supply.
-In 537 during the Gothic War, King Vitiges of the Ostrogoths laid siege to Rome and severed the city's water supply.
-Shortly thereafter the baths were abandoned.
+In 537, during the Gothic War, King Vitiges of the Ostrogoths laid siege to Rome and severed the city's water supply.
+Shortly thereafter, the baths were abandoned.
 Located too far away from the still-populated area of Rome, the baths were mostly disused but in the 6th and 7th centuries were apparently used for the burials of pilgrims who died after being cared for in the nearby xenodochium of Santi Nereo e Achilleo.
 Some simple tombs from this era have been found inside the bath area.

-Popes Adrian I, Sergius II and Nicholas I may have had some work done on the aqueduct through the 9th century.
+Popes Adrian I, Sergius II, and Nicholas I may have had some work done on the aqueduct through the 9th century.

 The earthquake of 847 destroyed much of the building, along with many other Roman structures.

 Other uses

-At least since the 12th century the baths were used as a quarry for construction materials, and of decorative pieces to be reused in churches and palaces (e.g. in Pisa Cathedral and Santa Maria in Trastevere).
+At least since the 12th century, the baths were used as a quarry for construction materials, and of decorative pieces to be reused in churches and palaces (e.g., in Pisa Cathedral and Santa Maria in Trastevere).

-During the 14th century, the area was used as vineyards and gardens.
+During the 14th century, the area was used for vineyards and gardens.
 In the 15th century, Pope Pius II used stone from the Baths in the construction of the Loggia of the Benediction at St. Peter's Basilica.
-In 1524, Pope Clement VII granted an excavation license to Cardinal Lorenzo Pucci to remove unlimited quantities of columns, marble, travertine and other ancient stone from the Baths of Caracalla for a new palace the Cardinal was building near St. Peter's.
-In the mid-16th century Clement's successor Pope Paul III had excavations conducted in the area during the construction of his new villa.
-Substantial architectural decoration remained standing at this time, as documented in the drawings of the Renaissance architects Andrea Palladio, Giovanni Antonio Dosio and Antonio da Sangallo the Elder.
+In 1524, Pope Clement VII granted an excavation license to Cardinal Lorenzo Pucci to remove unlimited quantities of columns, marble, travertine and other ancient stone from the Baths of Caracalla for a new palace that the Cardinal was building near St. Peter's.
+In the mid-16th century, Clement's successor Pope Paul III had excavations conducted in the area during the construction of his new villa.
+Substantial architectural decoration remained standing at this time, as documented in the drawings of the Renaissance architects Andrea Palladio, Giovanni Antonio Dosio, and Antonio da Sangallo the Elder.